libero/community/doc/adr/0005-discovery-documents.md

 - Move them into the single [`Libero` shared drive](https://drive.google.com/drive/u/1/folders/0AC6f8fXdeXmMUk9PVA).
 - Link them from the relevant Github issue.
 - Establish a timebox in calendar time at the start of the discovery activity.
-- Organize in questions and answers; some of the answers are allowed to be assumption if clearly stated that they are.
+- Capture questions and answers, and document any assumptions that have been made.
 - Link to a [Github milestone](https://github.com/libero/publisher/milestone/20) if applicable.
 - Add a `TL;DR` section at the top before closing the document at the end of the timebox.